Miriam Y. Holden Collection

 A generation ago, long before women's studies became a burning issue, Miriam Holden had already amassed one of the country's great private libraries on the history of women.
 In 1960, she noted in a speech to fellow bibliophiles that "throughout the ages men have recorded with care the achievements of men, and yet kept all too few records of the story of women."
 She found this to be true, she said, when her son brought home his American history text.
 “The whole book contained only one mention of a woman.
 There was a picture of Dolly Madison with the caption; she was the charming wife of a president.”

 And so, "to reveal women's part in the making of long history," she assembled a remarkable collection of books periodicals, manuscripts, clippings, photographs, cartoons, letters, and other materials about women and their achievements.
 After her death in 1977, her husband, Arthur C. Holden '12, presented this trove of 6,000 volumes to Princeton.
-Most of it is now housed in a special room on B Floor of Firestone Library.
-Mrs. Holden's own catalog of the collection, which includes a card file arranged by author, title and subject, is available in the Holden room.

 The collection is particularly strong in biographies of notable women of the past: Jenny Lind, Amelia Earhart, Joan of Arc, Mrs. Gladstone, Fanny Burney, Margaret Bourke-White, Kate Greenway, Clara Burton, Simone Weil, Harriet Martineau, Hannah More, the Song sisters and many others.
 A casual browser will find here the diary of Tolstoy's wife, the journal of Beatrix Potter, a book on Whaling Wives.